thebarracksarmy/bsarmy.com/README.md

 5. Commit your changes
 6. Push your changes to GitHub
 7. Open a pull request, including a detailed description of your changes and where you are located.
 You'll be contacted by a maintainer to verify your identity and ask a series of questions to verify military service.
 We then get you added to the project.

+### Submitting suggestions

+Use our [suggestion form](https://forms.gle/F9c7CEvEkwV6TbZNA) to submit suggestions for the project.
+You can also submit suggestions by opening an issue on GitHub.

 ## Contributors